What is the UNCRPD?

-We held 3 consultations and an information webinar on the UNCRPD in March 2021.
+Mental Health Reform held 2 consultation sessions and an information webinar on the UNCRPD in March of 2021.

-We were joined by the public to discuss health, access to justice, work and employment, awareness raising, and other issues.
+We were joined by members of the public to discuss health, access to justice, work and employment, awareness raising, and other issues.
 The experiences we collected during these consultations were used to build a strong Mental Health Reform submission to the Initial State Report on the UNCRPD.

 We would like to sincerely thank everyone who shared their experience of living with psychosocial disability in Ireland during these forums.

-If you would like further information on our work on the UNCRPD, please contact Elisa O’Donovan at eodonovan@
+If you would like further information on our work on the UNCRPD, please contact us at info@

 Mental Health Reform are a funded member of the newly established Disability Participation and Consultation Network (DPCN).
 The Network was established to ensure that persons with disabilities have input into making policy and laws in Ireland.
 Inclusion Ireland is leading the development of the Network, in partnership with AsIAm, the Coalition of Disabled Person’s Organisations, Disability Federation Ireland, and Mental Health Reform.

-A first task for the DPCN was to carry out consultation on the Initial State Report under the UCRPD.
+A first task for the DPCN was to carry out consultation on the Initial State Report under the UNCRPD.